-Europe: The Information is intended only for 'Qualified Investors' within the meaning of Article 2(1)(e) of the Prospectus Directive (Directive 2003/71/EC).
+Europe: The Information is intended only for persons in member states of the European Economic Area who are 'Qualified Investors' within the meaning of Article 2(1)(e) of Regulation (EU) 2017/1129.

 Japan: The Information is intended only for (i) persons resident or located outside Japan and (ii) persons resident or located in Japan that are 'qualified institutional investors' (tekikaku-kikan-toshika) (QII) as defined in Article 2 Paragraph 3 Item 1 of the Financial Instruments and Exchange Act of Japan (act No.25 of 1948, as amended) and may not be accessed by or provided to persons resident or located in Japan who are not QIIs.